paladin-t/crft/docs/manual.md

 **Class `Coroutine`**

+[Coroutine](https://en.wikipedia.org/wiki/Coroutine) can suspend their execution and allows re-entry at multiple entry points.
+This `Coroutine` dispatcher in Crapht Box acts similar to the Unity3D's, it accepts and manages Wren `Fiber` and updates them at a specific time point.

 * `construct new()`: constructs a `Coroutine` dispatcher

 * `isEmpty`: gets whether there's no alive coroutine in this dispatcher